Multi-View Active Learning for Short Text Classification in User-Generated Data: Conclusions

-Algorithm \ref{alg:summary} summarizes \textit{one iteration} of \METHOD.
 Lines \ref{alg-line:train-begin}-\ref{alg-line:train-end} describe the training procedure, and Lines \ref{alg-line:test-begin}-\ref{alg-line:test-end} describe the labeling procedure.
-The training stage begins by sampling from the set of labeled tweets; then two base learners are trained on two views of the sampled set.
-Next, two base learners are used to label the set of unlabeled tweets.
-The contention tweets are detected, and in each view one density estimator is fitted.
-The density models are used to approximate the probability mass values of every contention tweet.
+The training stage begins by sampling from the set of labeled documents; then two base learners are trained on the two views of the sampled set.
+The two base learners are used to label the set of unlabeled documents.
+The contention documents are detected, and in each view one Parzen-Rosenblatt window method is trained.
+The two models are used to approximate the probability mass values of every contention document.
 These steps are repeated for each sub-sample.
-To rank the set of unlabeled tweets, the prediction confidences and probability mass values are used in Equation \ref{eq:score} to score all the contention tweets.
-The top tweet is queried and added to the labeled set and all the sampled sets--Line \ref{alg-line:query} and Line \ref{alg-line:add}.
-Finally, all the base learners are re-trained on the updated sampled sets.
-In the labeling stage, each pair of the base learners is used to label the test tweets--Line \ref{alg-line:labeling}.
-To predict the final label a majority voting algorithm is employed--Lines \ref{alg-line:maj-begin}-\ref{alg-line:maj-end}.
-In the next section, we discuss the implementation details of \METHOD\!.
+To rank the set of unlabeled documents, the prediction confidences and probability mass values are used in Equation \ref{eq:score} to score all of the contention documents.
+One document with the highest score is selected and queried to be added to the labeled set and all of the sampled sets--Line \ref{alg-line:query} and Line \ref{alg-line:add}.
+Finally, all of the base learners are re-trained on the updated sampled sets.
+In the labeling stage, each pair of the base learners is used to label the test documents--Line \ref{alg-line:labeling}.
+To predict the final label, a majority voting algorithm is used--Line \ref{alg-line:maj}.